lauraminkova/Hindex_Prediction/README.md

     * Graph Features (all scripts can be found at features/graph_features.py)
         * Degree :  it  represents  the  number  ofconnections of each nodes.
         * Core-number : Returns the core numberfor each vertex of rank k which is the maximalnumber  of  subgraph  that  contains  nodes  ofdegree k or more.
-        * Eigen centrality : this  measure  emphasizesconnection  to  important  nodes  (which  them-selves have many connections) over connectionto isolated (or less connected) nodes
+        * Eigen centrality : this  measure  emphasizes connection  to  important  nodes  (which  themselves have many connections) over connection to isolated (or less connected) nodes
-        * Degree centrality : the degree centrality repre-sents the number of connections of each nodewith respect to the total number of nodes.
+        * Degree centrality : the degree centrality represents the number of connections of each node with respect to the total number of nodes.
-        * Clustering :  it represent the fraction of possible  triangles  through  that  node  that  existwith respect to the degree of the node.
+        * Clustering :  represents the fraction of possible  triangles  through  that  node  that  exist with respect to the degree of the node.
-        * Triangle :  The  Triangle  score  countsthe  number  of  triangles  for  each  node  in  thegraph.
+        * Triangle :  The  Triangle  score  counts the  number  of  triangles  for  each  node  in  thegraph.
 A triangle is a set of three nodes whereeach node has a relationship to the other two
         * function `node2vec_emb`: node embedding of the graph to a 5 dimensional space using the Node2Vec framework.
         * function `prone_emb` : node embedding of the graph to a 32 dimensional space using the ProNe framework.
         * function `graph_clustering` : Use DBSCAN, a non linear clustering method used to find 2 cluster in the Node2Vec embedding